John's River: Course

-From the confluence of the main streams, the river passes, largely unseen, for a stretch behind the Tramore Road Business Park until it is fed by another stream at the Gaelic Park.
-From here it begins to snake, first under Bath St. in Poleberry, past the Bohemians club sports ground, and under a bridge in the vicinity of Tesco Supermarket.
+From the confluence of the main streams, the river passes for a stretch behind the Tramore Road Business Park until it is fed by another stream at the Gaelic Park.
+From here it begins to snake, first under Bath Street in Poleberry, past the Bohemians club sports ground, and under a bridge in the vicinity of the Tesco supermarket.
 It then runs the length of the Railway Square complex, with Miller's Marsh to the right, before turning and moving under John's Bridge, and on to the Waterside.
 By this point the river has become considerable, and requires non-trivial bridging.
 It is also tidal from at least this point.

-The Waterside portion of the river is most picturesque, being flanked on its left by a quiet and leafy street.
-Along this section, it is spanned by a pedestrian footbridge leading to the old, long closed gas works, the bridge having fallen into quaint disrepair.
-The river then passes under Hardy's bridge, and assumes a melancholy character as it meanders between the People's Park and the city court house.
-This area is a very leafy and picturesque quarter of old Waterford city.
-Along this section it is spanned by a beautiful painted iron footbridge, linking the grounds of the court house to the park.
+The Waterside portion of the river is flanked on its left by a quiet and leafy street.
+Along this section, it is spanned by a pedestrian footbridge leading to the former gas works site, the bridge having fallen into disrepair.
+The river then passes under Hardy's bridge before it meanders between the People's Park and the city court house.
+Along this section it is spanned by a painted iron footbridge, linking the grounds of the court house to the park.